-There is no sensitive environmental or archaeological sites within the 1km periphery.
-But, there are 4 mosques and madrasah which bring religious value.
-Along this religious institutes, within the subproject influence area, health post, bazars and food distribution centers, are identified.
-However, these structures are not to be affected by construction work.
-There is no elephant migration road near by the scheme site.
-But elephant migration routes are sited approximately 4.5 km away from the scheme area confirmed by the discussion with IUCN representative and as per UNHCR/IUCN map attached in Figure 3.
+There is no sensitive environmental or archaeological site within the 1.0 km periphery.
+But there are mosques and madrasah which have religious value.
+Along these religious institutes, within the sub-project influence area care office, food distribution center, learning center of BRAC, health post and bazars were identified.
+However, these structures will not be affected by construction work.
+There is no elephant migration route near the scheme site.
+But elephant migration routes existed approximately 4/5 km away from the scheme area confirmed by the discussion with IUCN representative and as per UNHCR/IUCN map attached in Map-05.

-Figure-1: Proposed PTW Site location at WDZ\ KRC.03
+Figure-01: Proposed PTW Site location at WDZ 2E.04